ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 `uninitializedConstruct` test checks that 2 valid matrices of different types and dimensions can be constructed.

-Compile and test, all should pass !
+Compile and test again, all should pass:

 ```BASH { output_lines = "4-18" }
 cd build